 Home inspections can help you buy or sell your home with confidence.
-As trained professionals we have has seen it all, and we'll provide invaluable help in turning you into a knowledgeable consumer.
-Home owners can identify problems in the making and take preventive measures to avoid costly repairs.
-Sellers can understand conditions the buyer’s inspector may point out and put the property in better selling condition by making repairs.
+As trained professionals we have seen it all and we'll provide invaluable help in turning you into a knowledgeable consumer.
+Home owners can identify problems and take preventive measures to avoid costly repairs.
+Sellers can understand conditions the buyer’s inspector may point out and put the property in better selling condition by making repairs prior to listing their home.
 Our inspection services include: Buyers Inspection

-In both new and older homes, the best way to ensure that you are well informed about the strengths and weaknesses of a property is to have us give you a professional home inspection.
-We are trained to identify problem areas both small and large that may have been overlooked by the previous owners and to identify which require immediate attention.
+In both new and older homes, the best way to ensure that you are well informed about the strengths and weaknesses of a property is to have a professional home inspection.
+We are trained to identify problem areas both small and large that may have been overlooked by the previous owners, and to identify which require immediate attention.
 See our Inspection Overview

 for more details.
 Sellers Inspection